 The final meltdown is when the magic blue smoke escapes, along with with a bang, and everything goes off.
 This type of failure is unmistakably a hardware failure, and the system will not power-up again without replacing at least some of the components.
 In very rare cases the system can have an exploding battery put an end to everything, or the power supply can catch fire.
-Once this has happened, an external backup is the last option as fire or force can render a hard disk unrecoverable.
+Once this has happened, an external backup is the last option as fire or impact can render a hard disk unrecoverable.

 Very often costs can dictate strategy when it comes to backup, especially if a company has never experienced any type of serious data loss.
 In these cases a small USB disk attached to the back of a server or PC is often the solution.
 The major issue with this type of solution is that in th e case of theft, or other type of break-in, the backup is often stolen at the same time as the original data, and so the data loss is total.
 Modern Cloud solutions such as Office 365 and Xero can mitigate such problems by keeping the data permanently backed up around the world.

 A more substantial, but still very cost effective solution to data loss, can be found in a solution like Network Attached Storage or NAS.
 This is simply a storage device, a disk or disks, attached to the network so that your data can be copied to somewhere thieves or fire might not reach, such as a storage cupboard on another floor or room.
 This is a good solution because connectivity is still very fast, so you can recover a server or network rapidly, rather than awaiting data to be downloaded or delivered.